Florida Museum of Natural History: McGuire Center for Lepidoptera and Biodiversity

 The McGuire Center for Lepidoptera and Biodiversity serves both research and public education functions.
-The center includes the living Butterfly Rainforest and exhibit space that features information about Lepidoptera and rain forests worldwide, as well as 39000 sqft of research laboratories and collection space.
+The center includes the living Butterfly Rainforest and exhibit space that features information about lepidoptera and rainforests worldwide, as well as 39000 sqft of research laboratories and collection space.

 The research space includes laboratories focusing on molecular genetics, scanning electron microscopy, image analysis, conservation and captive propagation of endangered species, optical microscopy, and specimen preparation, as well as classrooms and offices for 12 faculty curators, collection managers, and other staff.
 Some of the research laboratories and collections can be viewed through glass panels at the back of the museum.

 Public exhibits

-As of March 2025, the museum’s public exhibits are closed due to construction until July 2026.
-Renovations will include a new and permanent display by the Thompson Earth Sciences Institute, titled ‘Earth to Florida.”
+As of March 2025, the museum's public exhibits are closed for construction until July 2026.
+Renovations will include a new, permanent display by the Thompson Earth Sciences Institute, titled "Earth to Florida."

 Butterfly Rainforest

 A queen (left) and a monarch (right) in the Butterfly Rainforest.

 The Butterfly Rainforest is a display of live butterflies in a large, outdoor enclosed space attached to the museum.
 It is the main exhibit in the McGuire Center which is accessed from the main entrance of Powell Hall.
 At any given time, the exhibit contains over 50 species of butterfly and moth species, totaling some 1,000 individuals.
 The butterflies are brought from around the world as chrysalises and released into the exhibit after emerging as adults.
 There are live butterfly releases every weekday at 2 p.m.
 Other features of the facility include over 600 plant species, waterfalls, and a controlled fog system.